brackendev/scikit-learn-Hy/README.md

 ## Example Usage

 Next, follow the introduction below.

-Alternatively, the sample code in the introduction can also be executed in the Hy REPL by importing the `scikit_learn` Hy module.
-For example:
+Additionally, the sample code in the introduction is also available in the `scikit_learn` Hy module.
+To execute it, for example:

 ```hy
 $ source env/bin/activate